Wilhelman/Gunbird_P01/docs/readme.md

 Gamepad:

-- JOYSTIC AND DIRECTIONAL BUTTONS: Move
+- MOVE: JOYSTIC AND D-PAD
 - SHOOT AND SELECT CHARACTER: A
+- SKIP SCREEN: A
-- BOOMB: B
+- BOMB: B
 - START GAME: START